cucumber/aruba/README.md

 ## Supported Cucumber versions

-Aruba is supported on and tested with Cucumber versions 8, 9, 10 and 11.
+Aruba is supported on and tested with Cucumber version 11.

 ## Supported operating systems